tedsanders/tedsanders.github.io/about/index.md

 + [Strategy](http://amzn.to/2fex576)
 + Organization design
 + Renewable energy

+10% of the money I earn goes to [Against Malaria Foundation](https://www.againstmalaria.com/), the world’s most effective charity as evaluated by [GiveWell](http://www.givewell.org/).

 For more web goodness from the Sanders gene pool, visit [hillarysanders.com](http://hillarysanders.com/) or [KFC.com](http://www.kfc.com/).